Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model: Results

 \subsection{Snapshots}

 We show simulation snapshots obtained by varying the self-propulsion parameter $\epsilon$ and the particle density $\rho$ in Fig.~\ref{fig:snapshot-rhoeps} as a grid layout.
 The simulations are performed on a system of size $L=60$, and the snapshots are taken after 100\,000 MCSs.
-The colors correspond to the orientations of the particles.
+Particle orientation is indicated by hue, with the corresponding color wheel and directional reference shown in the figure.
 It is observed that increasing the self-propulsion parameter $\epsilon$ triggers phase separation into two distinct phases: An aggregated region where the local density is $1$ and an unaggregated random walking region.
 This phase separation can be regarded as the motility-induced phase separation (MIPS).
 Moreover, phase separation occurs even at lower values of $\epsilon$ when the density $\rho$ is sufficiently high.

 Figure~\ref{fig:snapshot-rhoeps} shows that the phase separation is thought to be induced by the combined effects of self-propulsion $\epsilon$ and exclusion.
 For the case of $\epsilon\ne 0$, clear phase separation is observed.
 For the case of $\epsilon=0$, however, there is no clear phase separation.
 In the middle densities, there is a disk-shaped cluster.
 In addition, this cluster has a single topological defect at the center, which is recognized as a singular color point of the cluster.
 This topological defect has an $m=+1$ vortex charge, which is defined as an integral of the orientation gradient $\nabla\theta$ on the closed loop (see also Fig.~\ref{fig_vortex}):